uynitsuj/uynitsuj.github.io/_posts/2022-07-03-quadruped-documentation.md

 <br>

-Managed to get Wifi working!
-Turns out I had minor typos while modifying one of the wireless network config files.
-On a RPi with a GUI, this truly would've been as simple as selecting the correct network and entering a network password.
+Managed to get Wifi working.
+Turns out I mistyped while modifying one of the network config files.
+On a RPi with a GUI, this truly would've been as simple as selecting the correct network and entering a password.
 Wireless network monitor now shows transmitted and received packets for wlan0.
-I can also now successfully ping raspberrypi.local from my laptop wirelessly since they're on the same network.
+I can also now successfully ping google.com.

 ### July 4th, 2022
 Happy Independence Day!